With the new year around the corner, business owners are considering new ways to add…

 - Ineffective Risk Management – Over-optimism can lead startups to underestimate potential risks and challenges during product development.
 Doing so can leave the business vulnerable to unforeseen obstacles, disrupting the development process and impacting quality and delivery.

-- Customer Dissatisfaction – Customer disappointment will be inevitable if the product fails to meet the business’ inflated expectations.
+- Customer Dissatisfaction – Customer disappointment will be inevitable if the product fails to meet the business’s inflated expectations.
 This can result in negative reviews, reduced customer satisfaction, and potentially damage the startup’s reputation.

 Mistake 3) Wrong Developers